themattman/mustard/README.md

 ## Todo

-* delete posts and check for existance of room
+* check for existance of room
 * jQuery highlight or visual effect when a new post comes in
 * decide on a logo
 * Work in the web img scraper (regex for http or www or .com, .net, .org, .edu)